robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 # 2/2/2023 - 254 days after drop off
 Paid off the balance in full, $35,373.22.
 He had installed air filters I had declined, as the car had new engine air filters, which he threw away, so he gave me the new air filters for free.

 Vlad noted he performed the convertible top work he quoted, but did not fix the sag in the top and informed me that I should buy a new top.
 First time in 9 months he had mentioned that.
-He also mentioned for the first that that the timing belt pulleys that he ordered 6 months ago were not Hill Engineering as I had asked, but OEM Ferrari (which are an inferior part), and cost almost twice as much as the Hill part.
+He also mentioned for the first time that the timing belt pulleys that he ordered 6 months ago were not Hill Engineering as I had asked, but OEM Ferrari (which are an inferior part), and cost almost twice as much as the Hill part.

 He made me sign an agreement that he is not liable for any engine damage of his causing because I am turning down the 26 hour variator replacement.
 He says I can not pick up the car until the check clears, but it can not stay more than a few days, so I plan to pick it up on Monday, 2/7/2023.